 How much does it cost to do the Annapurna Circuit?

-On the 15 days of itinerary, the Annapurna circuit trek costs USD 1500 per person.
-However, when you proceed with the group, the cost is relatively lesser.
-For the elevation of 5416 meters of Thorong La pass, the costing set by Peregrine treks for the Annapurna circuit is wholly reasonable.
+On the 15 days of the itinerary, the Annapurna circuit trek costs USD 1500 per person.
+However, the cost is relatively lesser when you proceed with the group.
+For the elevation of 5416 meters of Thorong La pass, the cost set by Peregrine treks for the Annapurna circuit is wholly reasonable.
 It includes the charge of breakfast during Kathmandu and Pokhara valley and three times meals during trekking.
 However, the actual price depends upon the number of groups and people for the trekking.
 Besides, the travel agencies do not look after your expenses.

 Can you see Everest from Annapurna base camp?

-Although each station lies on the Himalayas, you cannot see Everest from Annapurna base camp.
-The mountains you can outreach from ABC are Annapurna ranges, Macchapuchre, Dhaulagiri, Hinuchuli, Mardi Himal, Nilgiri, and many others.
-However, it is not possible for you to outlook Mt.
-Everest from Annapurna base camp as Everest lies on the north-east and Annapurna base camp lies on the north-mid west.
+Although each station lies on the Himalayas, you cannot see Everest from the Annapurna base camp.
+The mountains you can reach from ABC are the Annapurna ranges, Macchapuchre, Dhaulagiri, Hinuchuli, Mardi Himal, Nilgiri, etc. However, you cannot look at Mt.
+Everest from the Annapurna base camp as Everest lies in the northeast, and Annapurna base camp lies in the north-mid west.
 Hence, you must make a trip for two diverse trekking packages to physically outlook Everest and Annapurna.

-Which is harder Everest base camp or Annapurna base camp?
+Which is more challenging, Everest base camp or Annapurna base camp?

 Practically speaking, the trek to EBC is riskier than the Annapurna base camp.
 The main factor affecting trekking in Nepal is altitude.
 You must trek up to 4130 meters in Annapurna Base camp.
 However, you must trek up to 5545 meters during Everest base camp.
-Apart from these, you are supposed to travel more in a shorter period in the Everest base camp trek.
-It causes the risk leading to altitude sickness.
+Apart from these, you should travel more in a shorter period in the Everest base camp trek.
+It causes the risk of leading to altitude sickness.
 Since you are trekking towards the highest mountain on the earth, the price is automatically higher than other trekking in Nepal.
-Hence, trekking to Everest base camp is economically as well as physically challenging than Annapurna base camp.
+Hence, trekking to the Everest base camp is economically and physically more challenging than the Annapurna base camp.